 “Since the ruling Rwandan Patriotic Front took power 23 years ago, Rwandans have faced huge, and often deadly, obstacles to participating in public life and voicing criticism of government policy,” said Muthoni Wanyeki, an Amnesty official in East Africa.
 “The climate in which the upcoming elections take place is the culmination of years of repression.”

-Many killings and disappearances have been blamed on the government of President Paul Kagame, the country’s de facto leader since the end of the 1994 genocide
+Many killings and disappearances, including some recent ones, have been blamed on the government of President Paul Kagame, who has been his country’s de facto leader or elected president since the end of the 1994 genocide.

 I am looking forward to fairly and justly being on the final list of presidential candidates this Friday July 6th 2017.